softwaresecured/burp-selenium-scripter/README.md

 - `updateCookieJar()` - Close the browser and stop the driver

 Builder functions ( returns a selenium driver object ):
-- `get( String url )` - Navigate to a url
+- `get( String url )` - Navigate to a URL
-- `waitForElement( String xpath )` - Wait for an element to become available
+- `waitForElement( String XPath )` - Wait for an element to become available
-- `click( String xpath )` - Click an element
+- `click( String XPath )` - Click an element
-- `sendKeys( String xpath, String keys )` - Keyboard input
+- `sendKeys( String XPath, String keys )` - Keyboard input
 - `delay( int sec )` - Pause for a given time
 - `waitForEmailMatchingRegex( String regex, int maxWaitSec )` - Waits until an email is received matching the given regex
-- `sendKeysFromEmail ( String xpath, String extractionRegex, String formatString )` - Gets text from an email and interpolates the regex match groups into a format string
+- `sendKeysFromEmail ( String XPath, String extractionRegex, String formatString )` - Gets text from an email and interpolates the regex match groups into a format string
 - `getFromEmail( String extractionRegex, String formatString )` - Similar to the `get(String url)` function but it gets the URL from the email using a regex and format string